doppllib/doppllib.github.io/docs/Testing.md

 ### Tests and testDoppl

-Android unit tests employ JUnit, and so your `depedencies` will have a `testImplementation` (or the older `testCompile`) statement to pull in JUnit.
+Android unit tests employ JUnit, and so your `dependencies` will have a `testImplementation` (or the older `testCompile`) statement to pull in JUnit.
 In addition, you can use Mockito, and Doppl provides some support for Robolectric, specifically for tests needing a `Context`, such as for testing database access.